When your loved one's PTSD turns your life upside down, I'm here to help you RISE UP

 I felt pretty hopeless.

 But I’m naturally optimistic and resourceful.
-So I rolled up my sleeves and started researching how to heal myself so I could better support my family.
+So I rolled up my sleeves and started researching how to support and heal myself so I could better support my family.

 I did a LOT of reading!